rstojnic/lazydata/README.md

 `filefreezer` is an alternative in which only the data file references are stored in `git` and data files are synced on-demand only when they are needed.

+**Benefits**:

-This keeps your git repository clean - with just code, and enables you to seamlessly access any number of linked files.
+- Keeps your git repository clean, with just code, but enables you to seamlessly access any number of linked data files

-Consistency of files is ensured using hashes, and you can choose your own remote storage backend of choice.
+- Automatic data file consistency checking and versioning
+- Choose your own remote storage backend: AWS S3 or directory over SSH

 `file-freezer` is primarily designed for machine learning and data science project.